kyori19/chaoscanvas/README.md

 3. Right-click in the editor and select "Toggle Chaos Mode" to activate
 4. Use "Shuffle Colors" to randomize the colors again when in chaos mode
 5. Toggle chaos mode off to return to normal syntax highlighting
+6. Alternatively, use the status bar item to check and toggle chaos mode

 ## Commands